Queer Poem-a-Day is a program from the Adult Services Department at the Library and may include adult language.

 Copyright © 2021 by Eileen Myles.
 Used with the permission of the author.
 Originally published on Queer Poem-a-Day on the Deerfield Public Library Podcast on June 28, 2021.

 Queer Poem-a-Day is directed by poet and teacher Lisa Hiton and Dylan Zavagno, Adult Services Coordinator at the Deerfield Public Library.
-Music for our series is from Excursions Op.
-20, Movement 1, by Samuel Barber, performed by pianist Daniel Baer.
-Queer Poem-a-Day is supported by a generous donation from the Friends of the Deerfield Public Library.
+Music for this second year of our series is the first movement, Schéhérazade, from Masques, Op.
+34, by Karol Szymanowski, performed by pianist Daniel Baer.
+Queer Poem-a-Day is supported by generous donations from the Friends of the Deerfield Public Library and the Deerfield Fine Arts Commission.